OregonDGT/ORDataSharingProcessSteps/README.md

 # Oregon Data Sharing Process & Artifacts

 > [!NOTE]
-> This document outlines Oregon’s Data Sharing Process and associated artifacts, providing a streamlined guide for implementing an enterprise-level Memorandum of Understanding (MOU).
+> This document outlines Oregon’s Data Sharing Process and associated artifacts.
 With step-by-step instructions, templates, and resources, it supports agencies in identifying, defining, and executing secure and compliant data-sharing use cases to enhance public services and collaboration statewide.

 #### Six Step Pilot Data Sharing Process: 0-5